Gajol/IT-Notes/Notes/Application/Architecture/ApplicationCloudReferenceArchitecture.md

 - __Managing Changes__ / Breaking API Contracts:  APIs __must__ be versioned to minimize effort in refactoring efforts when an API contract must be broken.
 The alternative is to introduce a new microservice which can become operational difficult to manage.
 Use semantic versioning x.y.z; where changes in z a.
 Adopt [Kubernetes Versioning Scheme](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-versioning).
 Understand if you are using Global Versioning (in the API level - /api/v1/entities) or Resource Versioning (in an HTTP request header - Accept: application/tld.domain.entities.v2+json).

 # Cloud - DevSecOps
-The CSA has defined [*Ths Six Pillars for Cloud SecDevOps](https://cloudsecurityalliance.org/group/DevSecOps/):
+The CSA has defined [*The Six Pillars for Cloud SecDevOps](https://cloudsecurityalliance.org/group/DevSecOps/):
 - collaborative responsibility
 - collaboration and integration
 - pragmatic integration
 - bridging compliance and development
 - automation
 - measure, monitor, report and action